zearp/OptiHack/README.md

 # OptiHack
 My hackintosh journey with the Dell Optiplex 7020 SFF/MT.

 <sub>Should also work on 9020 SFF and MT models without additional modifications other than changing RAID to AHCI in the BIOS.
-You will most likely need to create a usb portmap post-install on most models though.
+You will need to create a usb portmap post-install if you use any internal usb headers (SFF models don't have these) or run into any issues.
 Luckily doing so is [pretty fast and easy](#usb-portmap).
 The 9020m [seems to need](https://github.com/ismethr/9020mHack/) an AppleALC layout-id of 27 and SMBIOS iMac 14,1.</sub>

 ![Screenshot](/images/Big%20Sur%20Beta.jpg?raw=true)